richardsondev/AggregateConfigBuildTask/README.md

 Console.WriteLine($"Environment: {environment}"); // Outputs "Production"
 ```

-**Note:** Replace `"YourAssemblyName.output.json"` with the actual resource name, which typically includes the assembly name and the output file name.
+**Note:** Replace `"YourAssemblyName.out.output.json"` with the actual resource name, which typically includes the assembly name, output folder, and the output file name.

 ### Finding the Correct Resource Name